4 2 4

 Both have a white sugar substitute and a brown sugar substitute and it works well in a one-to-one substitution in recipes.

-There are other delicious dessert option to try:
+There are other delicious dessert options to try:

 - granola (unsweetened) with fresh fruit or berries